Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Multimodal Financial Applications: Agentic FinAI Ecosystem

-The agent protocol defines standardized communication interaction rules among autonomous agents.
-It specifies message structures, negotiation mechanisms, and coordination procedures to facilitate efficient collaboration among agents.
-Currently, there are two commonly used agent protocol: \begin{itemize}[leftmargin=*] \item \textbf{Model Context Protocol (MCP)\footnote{https://www.anthropic.com/news/model-context-protocol}}: MCP is an open standard that enables developers to build secure, two-way connections between their data sources and AI-powered tools. \item \textbf{Agent to Agent (A2A)\footnote{https://developers.googleblog.com/en/a2a-a-new-era-of-agent-interoperability/}}: The A2A protocol will allow AI agents to communicate with each other, securely exchange information, and coordinate actions on top of various enterprise platforms or applications. \end{itemize}
+Agent protocols specify message structures, negotiation mechanisms, and coordination procedures to facilitate efficient collaboration among agents.
+Currently, there are two commonly used protocols: \begin{itemize}[leftmargin=*] \item \textbf{Model Context Protocol (MCP)\footnote{https://www.anthropic.com/news/model-context-protocol}}: MCP is an open standard that enables developers to build secure, two-way connections between data sources and AI-powered tools. \item \textbf{Agent to Agent (A2A)\footnote{https://developers.googleblog.com/en/a2a-a-new-era-of-agent-interoperability/}}: The A2A protocol will allow AI agents to communicate with each other, securely exchange information, and coordinate actions on top of various enterprise platforms or applications. \end{itemize}